4 DevOps tools shaping the future of the CI/CD pipeline

 The tools we highlighted are shaping the future of DevOps.
 While tools underpin and facilitate the DevOps journey, they must be supported by culture.
 Technology is never a solution by itself.
 To be used effectively, you need cooperation from people.
 Workflows need to reflect technological capabilities and agile methodologies embraced.

 Using tools effectively also requires knowing how they interact.
-For example, true observability platforms remove the risk of releasing bad code by allowing rollbacks within production environments within milliseconds of a fault.
-This allows you to push the high-velocity automation of a tool like Jenkins to the limit.
+For example, true observability platforms remove the risk of releasing harmful code by allowing rollbacks within production environments within milliseconds of a fault.
+It will enable you to push the high-velocity automation of a tool like Jenkins to the limit.
 A tool like Kubernetes brings further automation and complements other counter tools like Docker.

 If an enterprise focuses only on the more technical aspects — Automation, Lean, and Measurement—they will be in danger of ultimately missing the point and the incredible benefits of DevOps.
 DevOps is about aligning tools and culture.
 The future of DevOps and the CI/CD pipeline requires an investment in tools and people.